Terms of Service and New Patient Agreement,

 Use or Disclosure with Your Permission (Authorization)

-For any purpose other than the ones described above in Section 2, we may only use or share your PHI when you grant us your written permission (authorization).
+For any purpose other than the ones described above, we may only use or share your PHI when you grant us your written permission (authorization).
 For example, you will need to give us your permission before we send your PHI to your life insurance company or disability insurance company.

 We must also obtain your written permission (authorization) prior to using your PHI to send you any marketing materials paid for by a third party.
-However, we may communicate with you by email, face to face about products or services related to your treatment, case management, care coordination, or alternative treatments, therapies, health care providers, or care settings.
-You are welcome to ‘opt-out’ of Remedy marketing, educational and promotional emails at any point in time by unsubscribing to the emails, while staying subscribed to the Remedy care subscription.
+However, we may communicate with you over the Remedy telehealth platform, by text, by email or face to face about products or services related to your treatment, case management, care coordination, or alternative treatments, therapies, health care providers, or care settings.
+If you consent to receive such communications, you are welcome to ‘opt-out’ of Remedy marketing, educational and promotional emails or texts at any point in time by notifying Remedy, while staying subscribed to the Remedy care subscription.

 We may not sell your PHI without your written authorization.